 - Next, mix the Nu-Brite Coil Cleaner solution with a 1-5 part ratio of water into a regular spray bottle.

-- Spray the mixture onto the condenser coil and coil allow it to works its magic for around 15mins or so.
+- Spray the mixture onto the condenser coil and allow it to work its magic through the coil fins for around 15mins or so.

 - Lastly, generously rinse the condenser coil with water again to remove the coil cleaner residue.

 Once the condenser coil is clean and dry, you can restore power to your AC system.
-As previously mentioned, mostly all residential AC units use HP & LP switches with an automatic reset function, so once you've power cycle the system, the fault will reset.
+As previously mentioned, mostly all residential AC units use HP & LP switches with an automatic reset function, so once you’ve power-cycled the system, the fault will reset.

 If that’s not the case and you’re one of the unlucky few without an auto-reset HP switch, you’ll have to dive a little deeper.

 To do this, (with the power off) you’ll have to remove the main cover on the condensing until and hunt around for a switch identical to what is displayed below.